sehaj97/AQUA/Readme.md

    - URLs with No Issues
    - URLs with Errors
 4. **Re-run Analysis**: If some URLs encountered errors, a "Re-run Analysis" button will allow users to re-test only those URLs.
-5. **Print Report**: Click "Expand All & Print" to open all dropdowns and prepare the page for printing.
+5. **Print Report**: Click "Print Report" to open all dropdowns and prepare the page for printing.

 ---